- Attend Events

 Libraries and databases

-The newest publication of the American Anthropological Association (AAA) is a digital-only publication that will be provided to the public free of charge.
-This is the first AAA publication that uses responsive design and is readable on mobile devices, such as iPhones.
-Each issue will be dedicated to topics of interest to the general public, and that may have direct or indirect public policy implications.
+Open Anthropology is a digital-only publication that will be provided to the public free of charge.
+Each issue is dedicated to topics of interest to the general public, and that may have direct or indirect public policy implications.

 This AAA periodical features columns of interest to practitioners from several of our sections.
 The links below connect to our most recent issues: